makerdao/governance-manual/collateral/hvbank.md

 # Huntingdon Valley Bank

 A wide variety of senior-secured loans originated by the community bank in the normal course of business.
-Typically 6 month - 5 year maturities.
+Typically 6 - 60 month maturities.
 Loan types include:
 - **Stabilized CRE Loans**: mortgages against retail, industrial, hospitality, and office assets which are tenanted and cash-flowing.
 - **Construction CRE Loans**: mortgages for the construction of commercial buildings.
 - **Lender Finance**: revolving credit facilities issued to lenders who originate the prior two asset types.